nair0lf32/zer0ne-blog/README.md

 <img src="pictures/dark_logo.png" alt="logo" width="200" height="200">

-###### credits: this logo is inspired from Genegoldstein's work for

-###### izzy deluxe in the living tombstone's hunter song
+###### credits: this logo is inspired from Genegoldstein's work for izzy deluxe in the living tombstone's hunter song

 Hello friend 🤖, welcome to my simple writeups repo.
 I am nairolf32.
-I recently became a big fan of cyberecurity and currently getting stronger,
+I am learning a bit of cyberecurity and slowly getting stronger,
-now playing ctfs on various websites.
-I am no expert yet, merely a beginner
+I Played some ctfs on various websites ( I am no expert yet, merely a beginner
-but I am getting there...someday.
+but I am getting there someday )

 I decided to keep a track of what I already know/did/learnt by writing it down
 Here is a good place for that.
 In this repository you can find all my ctf stuff.